kaitlynbjerke/CPE487/FinalProject.md

 - zom_damage: indicates that the zombie has taken damage
 - attack: the amount of damage inflicted on the zombie when zom_damage is asserted
 - offset: positional offset value used to control the zombie’s horizontal placement and movement timing
+- start_x: specifies the initial horizontal position of the zombie
+- start_y: specifies the initial vertical position of the zombie
+- hit_count: tracks the number of times the zombie has been hit by projectiles
+- hard: difficulty control signal

 Outputs for zombie:
 - red: red color output for the zombie at the current pixel location